 If you are in South Australia for a few days, consider adding Kangaroo Island to your itinerary – you won’t regret it.
 This place is full of natural wonders to explore, and is a wonderful break from the tourist packed destinations of the Gold Coast and Sydney.
 You’ll get to see New Zealand Fur Seals and Australian Sea Lions play on the island’s protected coast, see some spectacular rock formations, and enjoy the charming culture of Kangaroo Island.

 At first, Australia may seem very similar to what you are used to back home.
 But as you travel around the country and learn more and more about its people and traditions, you’ll start to see the subtle differences and quirks of Australian culture.
 Lifestyle in Australia has been heavily influenced by its unique geography, warm climate, and the Australian “have a go” attitude.

-This list is a great starting point, but it does not cover all the amazing things to do in Australia during your trip.
-If you are planning a big trip to Australia, visit our Discover Australia page to learn more about where to go in Australia and what to expect in each destination.
+This list of the best things to do in Australia is really just a starting point.
+It does not cover all the amazing things to do in Australia during your trip and is certainly not an exhaustive list of places to visit in Australia.
+But, if you are planning a big trip to Australia, visit our Australia Archives to learn more about where to go, get more tips on what to do in Australia, and find out what to expect in each destination.